RobertBurrellDonkin/library-management-system/README.md

 # Additional Features and Optimizations

 ## Caching Books
+Searching by Author is likely to be slow, perhaps too slow for large libraries.
+A cache might be required at some stage but the spec talks about frequently accessed *books*.
+So let's assume that this problem is likely out of scope.

 Any cache has costs.
 Without a detailed understanding of the traffic, it is hard to know in advance whether caching would be worth the costs.
-Using dependency injection and following a write through cache pattern implementing a uniform interface allows caching to be added and remove by configuration changes.
+Following a write through cache pattern would allow caching to be added or removed by a configuration change.
+This seems a natural approach.
-This approach would be well suited to spring profiles but time was against me.

-Searching by Author is likely to be slow, perhaps too slow for large libraries but would require a lot of assumptions to be made before it could be done well.
-The requirement talk about frequently accessed books.
-So the search problem is likely out of scope.

 Let's assume that it's acceptable to
  * cache a limited (but configurable) number of books by ISBN,
  * evicted least recently used books to make space, and
  * invalidate on write by evicting.

-This leads naturally to a simple design based on a LRUCache.
+This leads naturally to a simple design based on a injecting an LRUCache which implements the library management services interface.

 ## Basic Rate Limits
 The API endpoints could be indirectly rate limited by throttling at the service layer.
 Perhaps by